rorymbyrne/my-content/en/my-category/my-subcategory/beginner/s_lesson-segment.md

 published: true
 ---

 ### TL:DR: Hello.
 This is a test of Washington Demo.
-Hi.
+Hi there.
+My name is...

 What's the shortest way to sum up this segment?
 Don't just repeat the title.